Schuch666/WPS_ERA5/README.md

 ### b.
 UNGRIB for *pressure level*

-link the variable table for *pressure level* (or change to Vtable.ERA-interim.pl if using *model level*) and *pressure level* inputs using link_grib.csh
+link the variable table for *pressure level* (or change to Vtable.ERA-interim.ml if using *model level*) and *pressure level* inputs using link_grib.csh

 `ln -sf ungrib/Variable_Tables/Vtable.ERA-interim.pl Vtable`